DSLibrary/dslib/README.md

-binarySearchTree.insert(value) //inserts a node with the specific value binarySearchTree.contains(value) //returns a boolean if the value is in the tree binarySearchTree.depthFirstLog(callback) //executes callback on each node in tree, depth first order
+binarySearchTree.insert(value) //inserts a node with the specific value binarySearchTree.contains(value) //returns a boolean if the value is in the tree binarySearchTree.depthFirstLog(callback) //executes callback on each node in tree, depth first order binarySearchTree.breadthFirstLog(callback) //executes callback on each node in tree, breadth first order binarySearchTree.rebalance() //rebalances tree upon insertion when inserted node causes maximum depth to be more than two times greater than minimum depth
 ```

 ###Graph